to infinity and beyond

-Matt: Spectacular events in nature make me happy, such as being above clouds sitting below me in the valley.
-I’m often saying to myself – this is better than any man made art experience I’ve ever seen.
-I love the Peak District National Park, specifically Baulk Lane in Hathersage.
+Matt: Spectacular events in nature make me happy; being above clouds sitting below me in the valley.
+I’m often saying to myself – this is better than any man made art experience.
+I love the Peak District National Park, especially Baulk Lane in Hathersage.

 2. There is no advertising

 Joel: Imagine if everywhere there were adverts… there was art instead.